 The images above convey the entire rather thin plot.
 Here execution is all, and the critics were sharply divided on everything.
 The well-known Hugo Shirley, writing for musicalcriticism.com, approved of the main musical contributions of Frittoli, Ataneli, and conductor Noseda, but he was less enthusiastic about the "production's penchant for the pretentious."
 Chris Mullins, writing for Opera Today, noted that Renee Fleming and Thomas Hampson, signing at the Met, were better than Frittoli and Ataneli.
 But he further admits that many viewers are likely to be "fascinated by Poda's over-the-top aesthetic, part dance and performance art spectacle, part out-of control fashion runway show."
 Mark Pappenheim hated everything, including "slow-motion calisthenics masquerading as choreography" and screeching by Frittoli.

-The main objective of this website is to celebrate the video aspects of the arts, so we tilt in favor of Poda's total design effort.
+A main objective of this website is to celebrate the video aspects of the arts, so we tilt in favor of Poda's total design effort.
 We have watched this several times over the years on 3 different TVs (each bigger than the one before).
 We conclude that the more we see it, the more we enjoy the music; and the bigger the screen, the better this comes across.
-You take it from there.
+Still, we have to agree that the singers in this production are not quite on par with the stars you see at the Met, La Scala, or the Paris Opera.
+So we drop from an A to a B+ grade.

 Alas, there's no decent YouTube video of this.
 There is a YT video of a revival of this show in São Paulo in 2015, but it's not the same as the Torino digital file published by Arthaus.